On the decomposition into Discrete, type II and type III $C^*$-algebras: Notations and preliminaries

 \smnoind (d) Suppose that $C$ is a hereditary $C^*$-subalgebra of $A$ such that $\overline{ACA} = A$.
 Then $C$ is strongly Morita equivalent to $A$.
-In fact, one may take $X := \overline{CA}$ and equipped it with the canonical Hilbert $A$-module structure. \end{rem}
+In fact, one may take $X := \overline{CA}$ and equip it with the canonical Hilbert $A$-module structure. \end{rem}